FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_Artificial_Reverberation.md

 **Reverberance**

 _Reverberance_ affects the amount by which the listener perceives the music to be prolonged by the reverb, when the musical message suddenly stops.
 The effect of this setting is also obvious when the source material is of percussive nature.
-_Reverberence_ is tightly related to overall decay time of mid- frequencies, which in turn is the time taken by the late reflections to vanish into silence.
+_Reverberence_ is tightly related to overall decay time of mid-frequencies, which in turn is the time taken by the late reflections to vanish into silence.

 **Heaviness**